-For a ship-mounted radiometer the following points should be considered:
+For a ship-mounted MW radiometer the following points should be considered:

 - The instrument should be mounted so that the sea view is of undisturbed water forward of the bow wave and the sky view is clear of obstructions (i.e. superstructure).
 This normally means a mounting position as far forward on the ship as practicable.
-Such a position should also avoid views of heated engine cooling water, which is usually discharged behind the bow wave. - To avoid sea spray and, in difficult conditions, green water, the instrument should be mounted as high as practicable.
-This could be a forward instrument mast (e.g. research vessel) or the bridge roof on a vessel with a bridge near to the bow of the ship (e.g. cruise ship, passenger ferry). - On research ships that hold station for instrument deployments or for sampling, bow thrusters can disrupt the thermal skin.
+Such a position should also avoid views of heated engine cooling water, which is usually discharged behind the bow wave. - To avoid sea spray and, in difficult conditions, green water, the instrument should be mounted as high as practicable and with protection against rain and water.
+The mounting could be a forward instrument mast (e.g. research vessel) or the bridge roof on a vessel with a bridge near to the bow of the ship (e.g. cruise ship, passenger ferry). - On research ships that hold station for instrument deployments or for sampling, bow thrusters can disrupt the thermal skin.
 In windy conditions, the ship is often oriented with the working deck or winch to windward, so that the wind does not push the ship onto the wire.
-As the ship is pushed downwind, water in the radiometer field of view may have passed under the hull and become mixed. - Consider how the ship's roll may modulate the emissivity of the sea surface and the pointing of the sky view (Donlon and Nightingale [9]). - If possible, install the instrument on a part of a passenger ship where passengers do not have access. - Other installation considerations include: predominant wind direction, sun angle, possible superstructure shielding from wind, spray and the sun and the potential effects on the measurement.
+As the ship is pushed downwind, water in the radiometer field of view may have passed under the hull and become mixed. - Consider how the ship's roll and pitch modulate the emissivity of the sea surface, the polarity of the observations and the pointing of the sky view.
+Access to ship attitude is required, and time synchronization has to be accurate.
+Alternatively, the radiometer shall provide its own attitude sensor.
+For polarimetric radiometers (3rd stokes), the polarization aspect can be serious, as even a small angle of rotation (few degrees) will cause a dramatic change in 3rd Stokes - If possible, during measurement campaigns install the instrument on a part of a passenger ship where passengers do not have access.

+Other installation considerations include: predominant wind direction, sun angle, possible superstructure shielding from wind, spray and the sun and the potential effects on the measurement.